PSEA is a community of education professionals who make a difference in the lives of students every day.

 Professional Publications Library

-The new state budget includes an $811 million increase in total basic education funding, a $100 million increase in special education, a $50 million increase in school mental health programs, and $100 million for school facilities repairs.
+The proposed state budget includes a $526 million increase in adequacy and tax equity funding, a $75 million increase in total basic education funding, a $40 million increase in special education, a $14.6 million increase in early intervention programs, and $5.5 million for career and technical education funding.